iamsandeepkmr/SearchSourceCode/README.md

 This PowerShell script can be used as a task in DevOps pipeline to scan through the source code and search for a specific text (IPR header in my case) in each file.
 You can use this script for other similar requirements.

 ## Input to the script
-- **Source Code Path** - Your source code path to scan.
+- **Source Code Path:** Your source code path to scan.
 Eg. "D:\SourceCode\ProjectABC".
 Use "$(System.DefaultWorkingDirectory)" if running the script as a task in DevOps pipeline
-- **Text** - Text (part or full) to search for in your source code.
+- **Text:** Text (part or full) to search for in your source code.
 Text should be a single line.
 Eg. "COMPANY XYZ PROPRIETARY.
 This document and its accompanying elements, contain information which is proprietary and confidential"
-- **Files to Include** - Extension of source code files to consider for scanning.
+- **Files to Include:** Extension of source code files to consider for scanning.
 Eg. "*.cs, *.ts, *.html, *.htm"
-- **Folders to Exclude** - Folders to skip from scanning.
+- **Folders to Exclude:** Folders to skip from scanning.
 Eg. "bin, obj, node_modules, dist"
--  **Output File** - Path to a file to report the search results.
+-  **Output File:** Path to a file to report the search results.
 Eg. "D:\SourceCode\ProjectABC\IPRReport.txt".
-Make use of $(Build.ArtifactStagingDirectory) if running the script as a task in DevOps pipeline.
+Make use of "$(Build.ArtifactStagingDirectory)" if running the script as a task in DevOps pipeline.
 Eg. "$(Build.ArtifactStagingDirectory)/IPRReport.txt"

 ## Script
 Refer SearchSourceCode.ps1 from the repository